 Choosing how much or what percentage out of either your Savings or Lifestyle spending will be an individual decision.
 I suspect that thinking through how to make the most impact will help you decide how to prioritize the amount of your charitable giving.

-There have been whole scientific studies on ways we can use our resources, such as money to derive more happiness in our lives.
+There have been numerous scientific studies on ways to utilize our resources, such as money, to derive greater happiness in our lives.
 In their book, Happy Money: The Science of Happier Spending, co-authors Dr. Elizabeth Dunn and Dr. Michael Norton explore some of their research on finding happiness through our spending.
 One part of their research focused on giving to others either directly or through charitable giving.
 Their findings undoubtedly show that when we give to others (time, money, or other resources), we derive satisfaction.
-When we know the direct impact of what we’re giving, we derived even more satisfaction and happiness.
-Thus, charitable giving feels best and provides the most happiness and satisfaction when we know who/what we’re helping and how the situation will be improved by our gift.
+When we know the direct impact of what we’re giving, we derive even more satisfaction and happiness.
+Thus, charitable giving feels best and provides the most happiness and satisfaction when we know who/what we’re helping and how our gift will improve the situation.
 Here are some ideas for maximizing the happiness you get from donating:

-- Pair Volunteering With Giving.
-Consider donating to organization for which you do volunteer work.
+• Pair Volunteering With Giving.
+Consider donating to an organization for which you do volunteer work.
 You can see the impact your dollars have because you’ve served as a volunteer.
-You end up knowing more about the organization and its programs and administration.
+You end up knowing more about the organization, its programs, and administration.
 Seeing the direct impact connects us more with the good work and helps us feel more satisfied.
 If you don’t have the money to spare, volunteering alone can be a great way to feel like you’re giving back in a meaningful way.

-- Get Specific.
+• Get Specific.
 Consider donating to a specific program or initiative rather than providing a general donation to an organization.
-If you are an animal lover, don’t just give to the national ASPCA, give to a rescue program in your current town/county.
-If you want to fund cancer research, give to a specific cancer research program such as colon cancer, rather than funding general cancer research.
-You can take it a step further as ask for information or follow-up about the impact your gift had on that particular program.
+If you are an animal lover, don’t just give to the national ASPCA; give to a rescue program in your current town/county.
+If you want to fund cancer research, give to a specific cancer research program, such as colon cancer, rather than funding general cancer research.
+You can take it a step further by asking for information or follow-up about the impact your gift had on that particular program.

-- Consider the Other Benefits of Giving.
-When we give we don’t just feel good about ourselves.
-We may derive other benefits like meeting new people or expanding our network, receiving tax benefits.
+• Consider the Other Benefits of Giving.
+When we give, we don’t just feel good about ourselves.
+We may derive other benefits, like meeting new people or expanding our network, and receiving tax benefits.
 We may learn more about an important topic or get a break from our normal day-job routines.
 Below, we talk more about some of the tax benefits of giving.

 Knowing the impact of your financial gift to a charity can help increase the satisfaction you feel.
 Try using charity rating and research services like Charity Navigator, Guidestar, or Charity Impact to help measure the impact of your gift.